PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 # Available commands :
 The `request` property of the SWO is now the main channel of communication.
 The WalletAccount class of Starknet.js will use this channel to work with the Wallet.
-Let's see all `request` the entrypoints that a Wallet will have to process (listed in the official Wallet API spec available [here](https://github.com/starkware-libs/starknet-specs/blob/master/wallet-api/wallet_rpc.json)).
+Let's see all `request` entrypoints that a Wallet will have to process (listed in the official Wallet API spec available [here](https://github.com/starkware-libs/starknet-specs/blob/master/wallet-api/wallet_rpc.json)).
 All Types shown hereunder are available [here](https://github.com/starknet-io/types-js/blob/main/src/wallet-api/components.ts).
 You can test each entrypoint of your Wallet with this test DAPP : https://starknet-wallet-account.vercel.app/
 ![](../Images/Api.png)

+For non silent commands :
+- If the Wallet is locked, the Wallet will first ask to unlock the UI.
+- Then, if the DAPP is not connected, the Wallet will ask the authorization to connect the DAPP.
+- Finally the command is processed.

 ## wallet_getPermissions :
 ### Usage :